 Beyond the Foods

 No matter how much good food you have on hand, a healthy diet is not based on good intentions.

 I try to always have a plan for what we’ll eat each week.
 I plan breakfasts, lunches, and dinners, plus keep fresh fruit and vegetables on hand to add to meals and for snacks.

 This is something I can help you with if it’s an area where you struggle.
-(You can apply for my nutrition coaching here.)
+(You can read more about how our coaching works here.)